-Team racing is one of the fastest growing and most popular forms of racing, with more action per minute than any other racing you will experience.
+Team racing is one of the fastest-growing and most popular forms of racing, with more action per minute than any other racing you will experience.
 Whether you race One Design or big boats, you will enjoy team racing.
 Team racing is also a great way to improve your skills including starting, tactics, boat handling, and understanding the rules.
-The CYC offers events for everyone including novices, juniors, masters and experts.
+The CYC offers events for everyone including novices, juniors, masters, and experts.
 There are opportunities for members of any experience level with an emphasis on getting those new or inexperienced in team racing to join the fleet.
 Winter Frostbiting and Thursday's Harbor Challenge team racing are focused on learning all phases of team racing.
 All members are strongly encouraged to join, and a space will be made available for all who want to attend.

-Due to the high maneuverability of the boat's design, the Sonar has become a popular boat for team racing competition.
+Due to the high maneuverability of the boat's design, the Sonar has become a popular boat for team racing competitions.
 Being home to the largest Sonar fleet in the world, Marblehead has adopted the Sonar as the team racing boat of choice.

-If interested in joining us, an invitation will be returned to you to join the TeamSnap website with schedule, roster and write-ups.
-There is even a free smartphone app.
 Whether you have questions or would just like to chat about team racing, please email us.
 Hope to see you out there!

 In collaboration with Eastern Yacht Club and Boston Yacht Club, and the Massachusetts Bay Sailing Association, CYC offers one-design fleet racing and handicap racing.
 Whether small dinghy sailing or big boat handicap racing, there are events for all ability levels and ages.
 There are a broad range of one-design fleets including Etchells, IOD, J/105, J/70, Rhodes 19, Town Class, Viper 640, Vanguard 15, Laser and Laser Radial.